Beware of custom cookies

-- independence of browser settings - if the user's browser has cookies disabled, then the session can be implemented using URL rewriting, as a backup, if desired.
+- independence of browser settings - if the user's browser has cookies disabled, then the session will be implemented using URL rewriting, as a backup, if desired.

-- it does not represent a security risk by exposing sensitive user data
+- it doesn't represent a security risk by exposing sensitive user data

 - the case of disabled cookies is acceptable in some way

 Would you use this technique?